apache/datafusion-python/docs/source/user-guide/common-operations/expressions.rst

 Column
 ------

-The first expression most new users will interact with is the Column, which is created by calling :func:`col`.
+The first expression most new users will interact with is the Column, which is created by calling :py:func:`~datafusion.col`.
 This expression represents a column within a DataFrame.
-The function :func:`col` takes as in input a string and returns an expression as it's output.
+The function :py:func:`~datafusion.col` takes as in input a string and returns an expression as it's output.

 Literal
 -------

 Literal expressions represent a single value.
 These are helpful in a wide range of operations where a specific, known value is of interest.
-You can create a literal expression using the function :func:`lit`.
+You can create a literal expression using the function :py:func:`~datafusion.lit`.
-The type of the object passed to the :func:`lit` function will be used to convert it to a known data type.
+The type of the object passed to the :py:func:`~datafusion.lit` function will be used to convert it to a known data type.

 In the following example we create expressions for the column named `color` and the literal scalar string `red`.
 The resultant variable `red_units` is itself also an expression.